Christ-Mind-Teachings/cmi-gatsby/src/sources/en/acol/treatise/t1chap04.md

 identification and acknowledgment was the stated goal of *A Course of Love*.
 It does not negate your existence as a human being nor does it deny your existence as being a gift of the Creator.
 Recall the sunset.
-<sup>A</sup>re you any less the glory of God than the sun?
-This is a
-call to be as aware of your Self as you are capable of being aware of the sunset.
+Are you any less the glory of God than the sun?
+This is a call to be as aware of your Self as you are capable of being aware of the sunset.